wp-plugins/si-contact-form/readme.txt

 If you have any question about the Schedule Meetings feature please contact support@vcita.com

 == Changelog ==

+= 3.1.5.8 =
+- (11 Dec 2012) - added announcement about the Fast Secure Contact Form 4.0 project.

 = 3.1.5.7 =
 - (04 Dec 2012) - Fix uninitialized error on vCita code.